-- Develop a hardware-software co-design simulation framework to facilitate native hardware support to application requirements. - Port at least 3 realistic applications to the new hardware platforms.
+- Develop an optimised HPC software stack for the hardware development technical areas.
+The software stack should support single nodes as well as large configurations. - Develop a hardware-software co-design simulation framework to facilitate native hardware support to application requirements. - Port at least 3 realistic applications to the new hardware platforms.
 The selection of applications should be justified in detail with respect to coverage of projected future HPC workloads.